Getting back on the water

 Please ensure that you bring your own tea/coffee mug (with a lid) and water bottle.
 If you forget to bring these items, UKSA have these available for purchase from reception.

-Designated meeting and departure points will be identified for the safe drop off and collection of students.
+Designated departure points will be identified for the safe collection of students.
 This is to avoid crowding at ‘bottle neck’ points and ensure safe social distancing.

-Upon arrival and departure, staff will not handle personal items of the students such as bags and clothing, they will direct students and guardians to their locations if required.
+Upon arrival and departure, staff will not handle personal items of the students such as bags and clothing.

 Each bubble will remain together at all times other than by permission of their UKSA Staff member for the purposes of toilet break or use of shower facility.
 Each bubble must remain at least 1 metre apart at all times and will not mix with people outside of their bubble.